THE STATE

-Why the Budget Matters
+Why IT Matters

 The state budget is one of the most important policy tools in California.
 Each year, the Governor and Legislature decide how billions of dollars will be raised and spent to support schools, health care, transportation, public safety and many of the services that residents rely on every day.

-How the Budget Is Built
+How the Budget

 1. Governor’s Proposal